Tax Management India. Com

 X X X X Extracts X X X X

-..... t be attributed the powers of judicial supervision over the quasi-judicial acts of income tax authorities.
+..... e functions and cannot be attributed the powers of judicial supervision over the quasi-judicial acts of income tax authorities.
 The Income Tax Act does not contemplate such power in any internal audit organisation of the Income Tax Department; it recognises it in those authorities only which are specifically authorised to exercise adjudicatory functions. --- Neither statute supports the conclusion that an audit party can pronounce on the law, and that such pronouncement amounts to information within the meaning of Section 147 (b) of the Income Tax Act, 1961.
 19. In FIS Global Bus.
 Sol.
 India Pvt.
 Ltd. v.
 Asst.
 CIT 2018 SCC OnLine Del 13466, this Court has held that the audit objection constitutes merely an information and no more.
 Moreover, in CIT v.
 Simbhaoli Sugar Mills Ltd. 2011 SCC OnLine Del 1241 , it was held that audit report objections cannot be a solitary basis to initiate reassessment proceedings.
 In the said case, the Revenue had issued a notice under Section 148 of the Act based on an internal audit report.
-Based on the audit report, a review was sought to be made by the AO on the pretext of reassessment alleging escapement of income in the assessment already concluded, ignoring the fact th .....
+Based on the audit report, a review was sought to be made by the AO on the pretext of reassessment alleging escapement of income in the assessment already concluded, .....

 X X X X Extracts X X X X